 But this is a simple matter to overcome.
 First, A is implicitly claiming that the passage of time should be taken into account when determining what actions to impute to him.
 But then, if this is true, all C needs to do is administer the punishment and afterwards assert that all is in the past and that C, like A, now condemns its prior action.
 Since the impermissible action is "in the past," it can no longer be imputed to C. Indeed, if such an absurd simultaneity requirement is operative, at every successive moment of the punishment, any objection or defensive action by A is directed at actions in the immediate past and thus become immediately irrelevant and past-directed.
-Therefore, the irrelevance of the mere passage of time cannot be denied by A, for in order to which specify different rights or obligations for different classes of people, have no chance of being accepted as fair by every potential participant in an argumentation for simply formal reasons.
-Unless the distinction made between different classes of people happens to be such that it is acceptable to both sides as grounded in the nature of things, such rules would not be acceptable because they would imply that one group is awarded legal privileges at the expense of complementary discriminations against another group.
-Some people, either those who are allowed to do something or those who are not, therefore could not agree that these were fair rules.
+Therefore, the irrelevance of the mere passage of time cannot be denied by A, 50 for in order to effectively object to being punished, A must presume that the passage of time does not make a difference to imputing responsibility-incurring actions to individuals.51